tbroyer/gradle-apt-plugin/README.md

 }
 ```

-In any case, the `net.ltgt.apt-idea` plugin (or simply `idea` plugin up until version 0.10) has to be applied to the project.
+In any case, the `net.ltgt.apt-idea` plugin has to be applied to the project.

 This can be configured system-wide for all projects using the `net.ltgt.apt` plugin by using an init script similar to the following:
 ```gradle